dndubins/AccentBeadRandomizer/README.md

 ```

 ## n Colours
 The "n Colours" spreadsheet will randomly stagger n types of beads along the string, with a constraint on the maximum number of adjacent beads of the same type.
-The algorithm does not ensure an even distribution of the types of beads.
-Hit "Randomize" until you are satisfied with the distribution.
-For example, here is the output for an 8" necklace with 3 types of beads, and a maximum of three adjacent beads of the same type:<p>
+The "Randomize" button performs one random test, and does not ensure an even distribution of the types of beads.
+The "Balance Types" button will try and balance the number of beads for an even distribution.

 <b>Bead Diameter:</b> 8 mm<br>
 <b>Length of Strand:</b> 8 inches<br>